Fall Prevention in Houston Homes

 Many people simply notice that certain parts of the home feel less stable or harder to navigate than they used to.

-A home safety consultation may be helpful if:
+A fall prevention consultation in Houston may be helpful if:

 You’ve experienced a recent fall or near-fall